cascadiajs/cascadiajs/app/markdown/2025/next-steps/attendees.md

 <h2 id="refer-a-friend">Refer a Friend</h2>

-We would love your help in spreading the word about CascadiaJS with your friends and collegues, so we're running a fun referral contest to reward members of our community.
+We would love your help in spreading the word about CascadiaJS with your friends and colleagues, so we're running a fun referral contest to reward members of our community.
 Here's how it works:

 * When somesone registers for a ticket to CascadiaJS, they can optionally enter the name of the person who referred them.
 * We will keep track of all referrals leading up to Sept 17.